pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 We need to create our different kinds of vehicles in `setup()` and add them to our `vehicles` array.
 There are sneaky ways of doing this more efficiently, but in this case, let's just have a `for`-loop for each kind of vehicle we need to create.
 So for the cars we would:

 1. Write a `for`-loop that counts from `0` to `numCars`.
 Inside:
-  1. Declare `x` and `y` variables and assign random positions (for the `y` variable, choose a random position that does not include the bottom of the canvas, to the pedestrian somewhere to stand!)
+  1. Declare `x` and `y` variables and assign random positions (for the `y` variable, choose a random position that does not include the bottom of the canvas, to the pedestrian has somewhere to stand!)
   2. Declare a `car` variable and assign a new `Car` using the `x` and `y` as arguments
   3. Push the new `car` variable into the `vehicles` array

 That will take care of the cars.
-We would do the same thing for the trucks and motorcycles.
+Now do the same thing for the trucks and motorcycles.

 ---